 <div>文章作者:{% archiveDetail with name="author" %}</div>

-Or, if the current page context is already a document (archive) itself, it can also be accessed directly through object properties:
+Or, if the current page context is already a document (archive) itself, you can also access it directly through object properties:

 <div>文章作者:{{ archive.author }}</div>

-Here are thename="author"orarchive.authorAll point to the 'Call field' named that you set in the background content modelauthorThe parameter.
+Herename="author"orarchive.authorAll point to the "call field" name set in the background content modelauthorthe parameter.

-The following is an example template code that traverses and displays all custom parameters:
+This is an example of a template code that iterates and displays all custom parameters:

 {% archiveParams params %}